DarrenC/darrenc.github.io/development/python.md

 ### Context Managers

 follow on from file handling -> context managers (i.e. the part after "with") are used everywhere to avoid cumbersome try/finally structures.
 Should be used always for file IO, DBs etc.

 ### Dicts and Tuples

-Dict is not ordered so using tuple is a way of getting around this -> See log.py for an example of using this to avoid self.[dict.items()
+Dict is not ordered so using tuple is a way of getting around this -> See log.py for an example of using this to avoid self.dict.items()

 ### Miscellaneous Topics